DuncanCragg/OnexOS/README.md

  - create a dog that follows you around, but gets distracted occasionally
  - create an ant farm where each ant has a couple of simple rules, then set off scores of ants and see how they interact

-Since it's based largely on 2D panels in the 3D space, you can also create flat things like:
+Since it's got 2D hypermedia panels in the 3D space, you can also create flat things like:

  - a message board
  - a family to-do list
  - a big-button calculator
  - a spreadsheet-style calculator for parents to quickly enter readings and track their energy usage per day
+ - a family photo gallery

-There's only one big space where all of this happens in your OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games together in new ways.
+There's only one big space shared by everyone in the family where all of this happens in your OnexOS, so you can re-use, re-mash and re-purpose anything, or join each family member's buildings and games together in new ways.

-OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family telly.
+OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family tablets and phones.

 ### How's it going?